-I grew up working on horse farms and, as a Realtor, I now specialize in equestrian properties in both Maryland and Palm Beach County, Florida.
+I grew up working on horse farms and, as a Realtor, I now specialize in equestrian properties in both Maryland and Virginia.
 Over the years, I’ve noticed that there are a number of things any farm owner will tell you they wish they knew before buying a farm.
 Truthfully, this list could go on and on, but here are the most common points:

 Drainage Is Critical.
 Flooded pastures, barns, and indoors are all too common.
 If you plan on building on the property, get an opinion from an architectural engineer and be sure to stay abreast of any plans for construction in your area.
 If the county, neighbors, or developers plan to build soon, make sure they have detailed plans for drainage.
 Excess water flooding onto someone else’s property is often an afterthought and even something so simple as a new patio can cause costly problems (even for well-designed existing structures).